 In the U.S. this is the day when President Biden signs the “America Rescue Plan” Covid-19 relief bill and delivers a Primetime Address.
 Press Secretary Jen Psaki said that at that time President Biden will “discuss the many sacrifices the American people have made over the past year, and the grave loss communities and families across the country have suffered.”
 She noted that he will also speak to how the country can move forward, and how the American people can assist in that effort.

 In Canada this will be a National Day of Observance in honour of the more than 22,000 individuals who have died from this illness in Canada.
 Likely many other countries will be doing something similar.

-Fifty years ago this was the Maya energy in place when President John F. Kennedy presented, before a special joint session of Congress, his call to achieve a moon landing (the 50th Gregorian anniversary of this event will be in May).
+Sixty years ago this was the Maya energy in place when President John F. Kennedy presented, before a special joint session of Congress, his call to achieve a moon landing (the 60th Gregorian anniversary of this event will be in May).

 Currently this is World Kidney Day, which emphasizes communication on how to prolong longevity and live well through effective management of the disease.

 This day marks 3 Calendar Rounds (3 x 52 years) precisely since the return of the day + month energies that were in place on the public viewing day when President Abraham Lincoln lay in state in the East Room of the White House on April 18, 1865 prior to his funeral service the following day.